timm/tested/docs/onFishing.md

 |Semi-supervised learning| These tests often has a limited budget.|

-Further to the last point, why do we say We also know that this kind of testing often goes awry. stakeholders want to complete their testing   in a parsimonious manner since they can get back to everything else that needs their attention.
+stakeholders want to complete their testing   in a parsimonious manner since they can get back to everything else that needs their attention.
 Hence we must not demand outputs for _every_ possible input, just some of the inputs.|